FOTOTREFF Berlin is a non-profit initiative committed to the mediation and promotion of contemporary photography.

 Sara-Lena Maierhofer (visual artist and lecturer)

-Robert Rausch develops concepts and strategies for digital media.
-Following a Master’s degree in Visual Anthropology with the final topic “Cultural Identity and Private Photography”, he embarked on a career in the communications industry and manages content-rich projects for clients from business to media and culture.
-In 2019, he studied picture editing part-time at the Ostkreuzschule für Fotografie in Berlin.
-For FOTOTREFF Berlin he coordinates fundraising activities and editorial activities.
-Robert loves photobooks and zines and sometimes writes short statements on them on his Insta channel.
+Robert Rausch develops concepts and strategies for communication.
+After completing a master’s degree in visual anthropology with a thesis on “Cultural Identity and Private Photography,” he manages content-rich digital projects for clients in business, media and culture.
+In 2019, he enthusiastically studied picture editing at the Ostkreuzschule für Fotografie in Berlin and came to FOTOTREFF Berlin through that.
+Most recently, he worked for museum4punkt0, a digital cultural education project with 27 museums.
+At FOTOTREFF Berlin he supports the mediating and editorial activities and fundraising.
+Robert loves photobooks and zines and sometimes writes short Insta-pearls about them.

 Inka Recke (picture editor)